Shiven-saini/Shiven-saini/README.md

-# About Myself, the most unpredictable guy in this world 😅😅
+# About Myself, the curious guy who just want to learn new things 🙃🙃

 Hi, I am Shiven Saini.
 I am a curious guy and want to learn everything about computers 😉😉.
 Moreover I am a self-taught programmer, currently learning OpenCV.